kaist-cp/memento/evaluation/correctness/README.md

 # Detecability Evaluation (§6.1)

 We evaluate the detectability in case of thread crashes by randomly crashing an arbitrary thread while running the integration test.
 To crash a specific thread, we use the tgkill system call to send the SIGUSR1 signal to the thread and let its signal handler abort its execution.
-For each primitive and DS, we observe no test failures for 100K runs with thread crashes.

 ## Usage